 These services have not only saved my marriage, my job, but most of all..my life.” -Brian M. Royer

 In addition to working directly with service members and their families, Donna also offers consultation and workshops for community providers who are interested in learning more about military culture so that they can better assist this population.

-For those who are interested, Donna now offers canine therapy in her office sessions through a partnership with Veterans Moving Forward.
+For those who are interested, Donna offers canine therapy in her office sessions.